icyphox/site/pages/blog/ig-opsec.md

 compelled to write this post.
-Using a social platform like Instagram automatically implies that the user understands (to some level) that their personally identifiable information is exposed publicly, and they sign up for the service understanding this risk---or I think they do, anyway.
+Using a social platform like Instagram automatically implies that the user understands (to some level) that their personally identifiable information is exposed publicly, and they sign up for the service understanding this risk -- or I think they do, anyway.
 But that's about it, they go ham after that.
 Sharing every nitty gritty detail of their private lives without understanding the potential risks of doing so.

-The fundamentals of OPSEC dictacte that you develop a threat model, and Instgrammers are _obviously_ incapable of doing that---so I'll do it for them.
+The fundamentals of OPSEC dictacte that you develop a threat model, and Instgrammers are _obviously_ incapable of doing that -- so I'll do it for them.

 ## Your average Instagrammer's threat model

 I stress on the word "average", as in this doesn't apply to those with more than a couple thousand followers.
-Those type of accounts inherently face different kinds of threats---those that come with having a celebrity status, and are not in scope of this analysis.
+Those type of accounts inherently face different kinds of threats -- those that come with having a celebrity status, and are not in scope of this analysis.

 - **State actors**: This doesn't _really_ fit into our threat model,